mapevira/reactive/README.md

-# Reactive Customer Management
+# Reactive Management System

-This project is a reactive customer management application built with Spring Boot, using a service and repository-based architecture.
+This project is a reactive management system application built with Spring Boot, using a service and repository-based architecture.
+It includes functionalities for managing both beers and customers.

 ## Features

-- **Reactive CRUD**: Create, read, update, and delete customers in a reactive manner.
+- **Reactive CRUD**: Create, read, update, and delete beers and customers in a reactive manner.
 - **MapStruct**: Mapping between entities and DTOs.
 - **Spring Data R2DBC**: Reactive repositories for data access.
 - **Validation**: Input data validation using \`jakarta.validation\`.